wix-incubator/fed-training-kit/Content/JavaScript Basics.md

 ####Syntax

   JavaScript borrows most of its syntax from Java, but is also influenced by Awk, Perl and Python.
-To that end, pick a link from this list based on the language you are already familiar with:
+To that end, pick the most relevant link for you from this list, based on the language you are already familiar with:

 - **[For the Totally Clueless](http://speakingjs.com/es5/ch01.html)** <a href="#"><img src="https://github.com/wix/fed-training-kit/blob/master/assets/time-1h.png"></img></a> <a href="#"><img src="https://github.com/wix/fed-training-kit/blob/master/assets/tag-read.png"></img></a>
   Browse this guide for syntax you don’t already know, especially working with numbers, strings, loops, functions and arrays.